 Option two: Use a streaming service

 In the event you’re too far from a transmitter to pull in Fox, you’ll need one or a combination of the streaming options that follow.

 AT&T TV Now isn’t one of our favorite streaming service, but its $65-per-month “plus” package gives you more than 65 live TV channels, including, CBS, Fox, and NBC in select areas (type in your zip code at this link to find out what’s available where you live).
 That includes 20 free hours of cloud DVR storage.
 It’s available for Chromecast, Apple TV, Amazon Fire TV, Samsung Smart TV, iOS and Android devices, and Google Chrome and Safari browsers.

 FuboTV is peculiar in that its focus is primarily on sports, but it doesn’t include ESPN in its lineup.
 But that doesn’t matter in the final days of the NFL’s 2019 season, since you’ll need only CBS and Fox, which it does offer in select markets.
 You’ll also get the NFL Network for all your game analysis and highlights.
 The service costs $55 per month and includes a 7-day free trial.
 Check here to see if FuboTV carries your local broadcast station.

 Over the last few years, the online streaming service Sling TV has been an increasingly valuable solution for cord cutters wanting to tune in to live sports.
-Unfortunately, it does not include CBS in any of its channel lineups but it has you covered for the NFC Championship as well as the Super Bowl.
+It has you covered for the Super Bowl.